 To develop Halifax town centre into a quality destination and a great place for business, leisure and culture with a profile which is recognised regionally and nationally, for being family-friendly, welcoming and inclusive to all and which builds upon its heritage and looks to the future.’

 The programme of investment is delivered through the four strategic objectives and their related projects.

 The Halifax BID will deliver activities based on 4 key strategic objectives and their related activities which were identified after extensive consultation with town centre businesses.
-You will have received a copy of the business plan; please click here for a downloadable copy.
+You will have received a copy of the business plan.

 A Business Improvement District provides us with an opportunity to forge stronger links between town centre businesses from all sectors and work on projects which we initiate and which are important to us as committed and hardworking business people.
 The BID will work hard in building relationships with the local authority and other organisations in order to meet our objectives.